shohan-pherones/react-shopping-client/README.md

-## React Shopping: An online electronics accessories store
+## React Shopping: An Online Electronics Accessories Store

 ### What is React Shopping?